 “This is a basic chili recipe.
-I love chili however my family does not so I do not make mine too spicy.
+I’ve updated to make it a little more spicy but it still may be mild for some.
 Feel free to add more chili powder if you prefer your chili on the hot side.”

 - 2 tablespoon olive or avacado oil